ARKlab/Artesian.SDK/README.md

 		);
 ```

+## BREAKING CHANGES: Upgrade v4->v5

+The following breaking changes has been introduced in v5 respect to v4.

+### Update of GME PublicOffer to V2.0

+With the introduction of the MI-XBID market on the GME Public Offers data has been increased the api version
+With a version before v5 of the SDK it will be not possible to download the MI-XBID data

+The new market in the class GME_Enums --> Market is MIXBID

 ## QueryService

 Using the ArtesianServiceConfig we create an instance of the QueryService which is used to create Actual, Versioned and Market Assessment time series queries